 From 1982 to 2014, the average annual increase for the experimental CPI-E was 2.9 percent, compared to 2.7 percent for the CPI-W. Using the CPI-E to determine the Social Security COLA would increase the expected average COLA by about 0.2 percentage points per year.
 The BLS acknowledges the current CPI does not “produce official estimates for the rate of inflation experienced by subgroups of the population, such as the elderly or the poor.”
-This is why we need an index for the elderly could make a difference for millions of Social Security beneficiaries.
+An index for the elderly could make a difference for millions of Social Security beneficiaries.

 The CPI-E has been under review for nearly three decades.
 It is time for the federal government to provide the resources for BLS to conduct this research, expand the sample size of individuals age 62 and older, conclude its analysis, and adopt a more accurate consumer price index for the elderly.

 NATIONAL COMMITTEE POSITION